Slavery and Human Trafficking Statement 2023

 Introduction

-This Statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 (the Act) and covers the period from 1 January 2022 to year ended 31 December 2022.
-This statement sets out the measures that OSB GROUP PLC (OSBG) and its subsidiaries (together, the Group) have taken to combat slavery and human trafficking in our businesses and supply chains in the financial year ending 31 December 2022.
+This Statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 (the Act) and covers the period from 1 January 2023 to 31 December 2023.
+This statement sets out the measures that OSB GROUP PLC (OSBG) and its subsidiaries (together, the Group) have taken to combat slavery and human trafficking in our businesses and supply chains in the financial year ending 31 December 2023.
 This Statement is made on behalf of OneSavings Bank plc, Interbay ML, Ltd and Charter Court Financial Services Limited.

-The Group is committed to tackling modern slavery throughout our business and supply chain.
-We continue to monitor and enhance the social and environmental impact we have and strive to ensure that anyone we do business with adheres to our principles.
+The Group is committed to tackling modern slavery throughout its businesses and supply chain.
+We continue to monitor our social and environmental impact and strive to ensure that anyone we do business with adheres to our principles.

 Our structure and business